DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ### Free and Open Source
 TestCafe is distributed for free under the MIT license.

-### Community-driven
+### Actively maintained
 The TestCafe team is quick to respond to GitHub issues and StackOverflow questions.
 Community suggestions shape the future of the product.

-### Support
+### In-house support
-Paying customers gain access to priority support and receive bugfixes before these changes go live.
+All TestCafe Studio Pro customers (subscribers and trial users alike) receive prompt, proactive support directly from the package maintainers.